 As part of the initiative, CEI is working with the Behavioural Insights Team and the University of Melbourne to:

-- Determine the initiative’s effect in young people’s lives by undertaking the first randomised control trial of a community-sector program in NSW
+Determine the initiative’s effect in young people’s lives using a rigorous quasi-experimental study

 The Premier’s Youth Initiative will provide support services to young people leaving care.
 Services include: a personal advisor, education and employment mentoring, and assistance to find long-term accommodation.